scott-eric-kaufman/the-whole-sek/content/the-valve/2006-05-30-you-yeah-you-youre-not-doing-anyone-any-favors.md

 I claimed above that meaning is not an essence but a flow.
 This is admittedly somewhat radical, but nevertheless has no bearing on whether “intentionalism” is flawed.

 It occurs to me that “meaning,” even as an essence as you conceive it, Jeff, cannot be owned, neither by an author nor by anyone else.
 This is because language isn’t owned.
 This is to say that a literary “speech act” (parole) is entirely dependeny upon language (langue).
 Langue is public, shared, and has no origin.
 Since “intent” is conveyed in language (as you insist) it seems to me that the “meaning” of a literary speech act is necessarily located beyond the author.
 You seem to think that calling a text a “speech act” autmatically means that you get to think of a text as originating with one discrete, authorial subject who owns the text’s meaning, yet speech act though a text may be, it remains entirely dependent upon a larger, shared public system.
-You address Saussaure in your notes (pp.2, 3, 18, &amp; 19) but never on this point; you state merely that Derrida has misrepresented (!) his thinking about signs.
+You address Saussaure in your notes (pp.2, 3, 18, & 19) but never on this point; you state merely that Derrida has misrepresented (!) his thinking about signs.
 Nevertheless, it seems to me that this fundamental insight of Saussure at the very least problematizes where we can even locate authorial intent.

 This whole debate, I notice, has been conducted at a theoretical level.
 I continue to wonder happens to “intentionalism” when confronted with, say, L=A=N=G=U=A=G=E or dada poetry, Tender Buttons, Finnegans Wake, Ionesco’s “ANGEPAIN,” lyric poetry, or the hundreds of less experimental texts that obviate our attempts to reconstruct their (or their authors’) meanings.
 I feel we can all agree that each of these modes of literary discourse has different, even competing notions of the meaning of its own “meaning.”
 Why do we need “intentionalism” to make a universal claim about what all literary meaning aspires to?